set (environment variable)

 When creating batch files, you can use set to create variables, and then use them in the same way that you would use the numbered variables %0 through %9.
 You can also use the variables %0 through %9 as input for set.

-To set an environment variable named TEST^1, type:
+To set the value TEST^1 for the environment variable named

 The set command assigns everything that follows the equal sign (=) to the value of the variable.
-If you type:
+Therefore, if you type

-To set an environment variable named INCLUDE so that the string C:\Inc (the \Inc directory on drive C) is associated with it, type:
+To set an environment variable named INCLUDE so the string c:\directory is associated with it, type:

-You can also use set in a batch program that adds a new directory to the PATH environment variable.
-For example:
+To use the set command in a batch program to add a new directory to the PATH environment variable, type:

 @echo off rem ADDPATH.BAT adds a new directory rem to the path environment variable. set path=%1;%path% set